BitcoinDesign/Guide/guide/onboarding/restoring-a-wallet.md

 <div class="center" markdown="1">

 There are several reasons why a user might need to restore their wallet.
-They may have lost their device, are migrating from a different application or deleted their wallet application.
+They may have lost their device, be migrating from a different application or have deleted their wallet application.
 Regardless of why, it’s important that your wallet application has an easy way for users to recover their funds.

 However, not all wallets from one application can be recovered in another, depending on what standards they support as covered in the [wallet interoperability]({{ 'guide/designing-products/wallet-interoperability' | relative_url }}) section.
 This is particularly true for a wallet holding bitcoin on the Lightning network, and restoring should be done with the application originally used.